 We have found throughout our support years that we are able to provide more comprehensive, higher quality and better support through ticketing versus live chat.

-Private Internet Access review – Performance/speed
+PIA review – Performance/speed testing

 The speed of your Internet connection while connected to a VPN server depends on factors like: the speed of your regular Internet connection (without VPN), the connection from your location to the VPN server, the load of the VPN server (the number of users on the server), the available bandwidth for the VPN server.
 Thus, some factors may NOT be related directly to the VPN service.
-This is something you need to take into consideration when measuring the performance of a VPN service.
+It is something you need to take into consideration when measuring the performance of a VPN service.

 Secondly, I have set the PIA app for the highest encryption (AES-256, SHA256, RSA-4096).
 Curiously, the speed seemed to be higher than for no encryption settings: